hirochachacha/go-test-reporter/README.md

     	Code Climate repo token
 ```

-If coverprofile is not supplied, it invoke `go test -cover -coverproifile=tmpfile $testflags`
+If coverprofile is not supplied, it invoke `go test pkg -cover -coverpkg=./... -coverproifile=tmpfile $testflags`

 If token is not supplied, it read the environmental variable $CODECLIMATE_REPO_TOKEN